OCA/helpdesk/website_helpdesk_mgmt/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to define a ticket as an action of a website form, which means to create a hepldesk ticket when a person fills the form.
+This module defines the action of a website form to create a helpdesk ticket.

 **Table of contents**